-Transfer students with AA degrees must have had Art Appreciation, Design, Drawing I, Figure Drawing, possibly Three-Dimensional Design, possibly Introduction to Digital Arts, and some studio experience prior to entering the program.
+Transfer students with AA degrees must have had Art History Survey I and II, Design, Drawing I, Figure Drawing, Three-Dimensional Design, Introduction to Digital Arts, and some studio experience prior to entering the program.
 If not transferring with an AA degree, these lower-division requirements may be satisfied at Florida Atlantic University.

 Undergraduate Visual Arts and Art History majors may not take an art course under the pass/fail option, nor will a grade below “C” in an art course be counted toward fulfilling the requirements of the major.